How To Write Work Experience In Resume (Samples & Tips)

 Volunteer work and internship experience

 Recent graduates and candidates who may still be in school have little to no work experience.
 However, they might have internship and volunteer experience.
-Both of these experiences can help you enrich the work history section on your resume.
+Both of these experiences can help you enrich the work history section.

 They provide insights into your academic credentials and make you appear as a promising candidate.